 The lists of related words in the teacher's versions of the maps should be useful for these discussions.
 A good dictionary is essential, for both its definitions and its etymologies.
-See "On Dictionaries and Other Helps for Teaching Vocabulary and Spelling" in the Short Articles venue of this site and "Dictionaries" in the Compendium.
+See "On Dictionaries and Other Helps for Teaching Vocabulary and Spelling," and "Dictionaries" in the Compendium.